sarojbist/learning-dsa-in-js/README.md

 - Calculate the area and perimeter of a rectangle
 - Find the area of a triangle using Heron's formula
 - Compute the circumference of a circle

+# 2: Understanding COnditionals

+## Variables and Operations
+- Sum of two integers